Abhishekjsr283204/21-PYTHON_PROJECTS/README.md

 We can represent any number in any numeral system, and this program displays a range of numbers in decimal, binary, and hexadecimal.
 # Periodic classfication of element(project 15)

 The periodic table of the elements organizes all known chemical elements into a single table.
 This program presents this table and lets the player access additional information about each element, such as its atomic number, symbol, melting point, and so on.
-I compiled this information from Wikipedia and stored it in a file called periodictable.csv that you can download from https://inventwithpython.com/periodictable.csv.
+I compiled this information from Wikipedia and stored it in a file called periodictable.csv that you can download from code section